InfraBlockchain/infrablochain-docs/en/infrablockchain/devops/deploy.md

 For a parachain, let's take a look at the writing method.

-The following code is written for Infra DID.
+The following code is written for InfraDID.

 statefuleset.yaml